cosmicfranz/Bash-In-the-Box/README.md

     printf "\033[1mHello world\033[21m, with some \033[3mstyle\033[23m\n" >&2

 Compared to the last line of the previous code, it is much less readable, and requires remembering escape codes that modify the font style; moreover we have to fiddle with output redirection.

+## Features

+* functions for text processing and formatting
+* file and directory manipulation
+* logging to files, syslog, console
+* unit testing
+* functions for array manipulation
+* configuration through files
+* basic DB operations (currently support only for SQLite)

+## Limitations

+* For now it is Bash specific
+* developed and tested only on Linux
+* not caring of POSIX compliance

+## Installation

+As said before, Bash-In-the-Box does not require installation: the entire library can be copied into the directory containing the calling script.

+However it can be used as a system-wide library, by just copying it into some directory and setting the `BIB_HOME` environment variable to its path.